1. Activity Overview

-- Queries: A chronological log of every question asked to the AI and the resulting SQL execution.
+The page is divided into two primary sections to help you track different types of work:- Queries: A chronological log of every question asked to the AI and the resulting SQL execution.

 - Dashboards: A history of dashboard creations and updates, showing who built what and when.

-At the top of the page, you’ll find high-level statistics for your organization:
+At the top of the page, you’ll find high-level statistics for your organization:- Total Queries: The count of all data requests made.

 - Avg.
 Execution Time: How fast your database is responding to questions.